 - The primary objective of the Centre is to emphasize the importance of theory and analytical concepts in reconstructing the past.

 - To promote research and academic exchanges on history and the social sciences.

-- To build a corpus of academic works on northeastern region of India.
+- To build a corpus of academic works in the northeastern region of India.
 To focus on the study of contemporary History along with exploring the history of other related regions.

-- To promote researches in hitherto unexplored areas with a focus on the primary sources with special emphasis on areas which have not received adequate attention so far.
+- To promote research in hitherto unexplored areas with a focus on the primary sources with special emphasis on areas which have not received adequate attention so far.

 - Encourage and assist publication of research.

 - To preserve historical antiques and other related records.
 To this end, the centre houses a state-of-the-art library, complete with the latest books, publications, journals and other reference material on North East history and society.

 - To work towards creating a comprehensive database on North East India which will generate scholarly interest at both national and international levels.

 Researchers and students are therefore encouraged not only to conduct in-depth research but also instantaneously develop social obligation to judiciously apply the freshly acquired knowledge.